NorthStar vs Pulsar

 Frequently Asked Questions

-Which brand offers better value for money?
+Which brand offers better value for the money?

-Which brand has the single best-rated generator?
+Which brand has the single highest-scoring generator?